-By far one of the most expensive pricing models, tiered rates put different cards in different tiers and charge based on those qualifications.
+By far one of the most expensive and least transparent of all pricing models, tiered rates put different cards in various tiers and charge based on those qualifications.
 The important thing to remember with this model is that the tiers are arbitrary and determined by the provider.
-They can take a look at the most popular card types, and then make sure they are in the most expensive tier or tack on extra fees for various and vague online credit card processing services.
+Providers observe the most popular card types, ensure they are in the most expensive tier or add extra fees for various and vague online credit card processing services.

-These models are rarely questioned since merchants often believe there is some sort of reasoning behind the groupings.
-Since there isn’t, it pays to have a frank conversation with your provider if you see any terms like “qualified”, “mid-qualified” or “non-qualified” on your statement.
+These models are rarely questioned since businesses often believe there is some sort of reasoning behind the groupings.
+Since there isn’t, it pays to have an honest conversation with your provider if you see any terms like “qualified”, “mid-qualified” or “non-qualified” on your statement.

 Simple Flat Rate Subscription

-Our bread and butter, subscription-based pricing models are very often the best choice for merchants.
+Subscription-based pricing models are very often the best choice for companies.
 A monthly membership is paid in exchange for the direct cost of interchange.
-This means that no matter how much you process, you only ever have to worry about the direct cost of the cards you’ve processed and a flat membership.
+Essentially, no matter how much you process, you only ever have to worry about the direct cost of the cards you’ve processed and a flat membership fee.

-There are a handful of other companies that use subscription-based pricing, but Fattmerchant is the only provider that can guarantee unlimited credit card processing with absolutely no hidden fees.
+There are a handful of other companies that use subscription-based pricing, but Stax is the only provider that can guarantee unlimited credit card processing with absolutely no hidden fees.

-Talk with one of our payment consultants today and we’ll tell you what pricing model you’re currently on, and how we can help save you money!
+Talk with one of our solutions specialists today and we’ll discuss your current pricing model and how we can help your company save money.